jaypyles/open-spots/README.md

 The Open Spots API sends a POST (if the user has geolocation enabled) or GET request to the API URL set in the `/frontend/.env` file.

+The post request body is a JSON object with the following fields:

+-   `lat`: The latitude of the user's current location.
+-   `lng`: The longitude of the user's current location.

 ## Local Setup

 1. Install Docker and Docker Compose.